AcandoNorway/XmlToRdf/README.md

 ---
 ## renameElement(Builder.XmlPath path, String to)

-Change the name of an element.
+Change the name of an element at the end of a specific path.
+Useful for renaming elements that .

 **XML example**
 ```xml